 A variance report is a document that compares a company's projected baselines, such as budgets against actual performance for a defined period.

-Best practices for variance report include rolling forecasts, driver-based analysis, integrated non-financial kpis, and choosing the right software.
+Best practices for variance report include rolling forecasts, driver-based analysis, integrated non-financial KPIs, and choosing the right software.

 What Is a Variance Report?